greydanus/cursivetransformer/README.md

 ### Samples July 17

-**Polar coordinates.** I made a second attempt at changing the tokenizer so as to use polar coordinates.
-This time I was successful: I now represent every stroke offset with two tokens rather than three, leading to much smaller window sizes.
-I ran the latest runs on a model that was 33% smaller and faster overall.
+**Polar coordinates.** We made a second attempt at changing the tokenizer so as to use polar coordinates.
+This time we were successful: we now represent every stroke offset with two tokens rather than three, leading to much smaller window sizes.
+We ran the latest runs on a model that was 33% smaller and faster overall.
 NOTE: it's substantially better to represent these stroke offsets as (`theta`, `radius_and_is_pen_down`) instead of (`radius_and_is_pen_down`, `theta`).
 Intuitively, you want to "point and then shoot" the pen in its next direction, rather than "shoot and then point."

 ![sample_v14](static/sample_v14.png)